erikg713/WatchDog4Pi-/README.md

-PiGuard: Watchdog-4-Pi
+### Watchdog-4-Pi ###

-PiGuard is a full-stack utility designed to protect Pi Network users from fraud, scams, and phishing attacks.
+Watchdog-4-Pi is a full-stack utility designed to protect Pi Network users from fraud, scams, and phishing attacks.
 Built with the Pi SDK, it authenticates Pi users and actively flags suspicious behavior using customizable wordlists and fraud detection logic.

 ---
 ```bash